SaskyaPanchaud/dai-lab-protocoldesign/specs/SaskyaPanchaud_AlessioGiuliano/protocol.md

 - INVALID OPERAND &lt;operand>
   - Error message from the server, indicating that an operand sent by the client are is not a valid number.
 - ZERO DIVISION
-  - Error messdage from the server, indicating that the client is attempting to divide by 0.
+  - Error message from the server, indicating that the client is attempting to divide by 0.
 - UNKNOWN ERROR
   - Generic error message sent by the server, indicating that an unexpected error happened during the process.